code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/curriculum/elementary-school.md

 is to break the content up into 6 courses aligned to each K-5 grade level.
 We're collecting feedback in Spring 2017 in preparation for making these courses broadly available for the '17 - '18 school year.
 [Learn more and sign up for the pilot](/educate/curriculum/cs-fundamentals-pilot).

+If you are preparing for the transition from Courses 1 - 4 to Courses A - F, check out our short [transition guide](https://drive.google.com/file/d/0B2rFfrktasxBNUZDc2l5N01HYms/view) and [webinar](https://drive.google.com/open?id=0B2rFfrktasxBYVFCMDhfNVRFTjg) so that you have all the information you need to get started!

 [solid-block-header]

 <a name="other"></a>Other Resources